How Much Should You Pay on a Credit Card Each Month?

 For minimum-payment-specific comparisons, use the credit card minimum payment guides to review minimum-only timelines, fixed-payment comparisons, and small increases above the required payment.

-If a high APR is making even a stronger payment feel slow, the Balance Transfer Savings Calculator can compare your current card path with a promo APR offer after the transfer fee and post-promo APR are included.
+If a high APR is making even a stronger payment feel slow, the balance transfer guide can help you check the promo APR, transfer fee, and payoff-window tradeoff.
+The Balance Transfer Savings Calculator can compare your existing card payoff estimate with the offer after the fee and post-promo APR are included.

 Think in timelines instead of dollar amounts